nemocrys/exp-B-control/README.md

 Control software for measurement devices to analyze magnetic field, power and other electromagnetic parameters

-These programs were created during Vincent Funke's bachelor thesis "Resistive and inductive heating in a crystal growth furnace: automation using Python and measurements of electromagnetic parameters" (see [Documents](#Documents)).
+These programs were created during Vincent Funke's Bachelor's thesis (in German) "Resistive and inductive heating in a crystal growth furnace: automation using Python and measurements of electromagnetic parameters" (see [Documents](#Documents)).
 The [Model Experiments Group](https://www.ikz-berlin.de/en/research/materials-science/section-fundamental-description-1) at the Institute for Crystal Growth (IKZ) was supported in this work.

 ## Experiment: Magnetic field control